Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Centralized Construction

-For cases from \fig{fig:combinedRB1}~(a) and~(d), as well as all cases from \fig{fig:combinedRB1nonconv}, observe first that $v_0v_1$, $v_1v_2$, and $v_2v_3$ cannot be crossed, again due to Lemma~\ref{lem:MST2edges} and the fact that $v_0,v_1,v_2$ and $v_3$ cannot by a witness to any long edge in the grey subtrees by construction.
-So any edge crossing with $v_3v_0$ must have an endpoint in the interior of the convex hull of $P$ or connect directly to $v_1$ or $v_2$.
-The latter however cannot happen: The only points connecting with blue edges to $v_1$ or $v_2$ are direct neighbors of these vertices, which reside in the large-angled wedge $v_1v_2v_3$ or $v_0v_1v_2$ respectively.
+For cases from \fig{fig:combinedRB1}~(a) and~(d), as well as all cases from \fig{fig:combinedRB1nonconv}, observe first that $v_0v_1$, $v_1v_2$, and $v_2v_3$ cannot be crossed, again due to Lemma~\ref{lem:MST2edges} and the fact that $v_0,v_1,v_2$ and $v_3$ cannot be a witness to any long edge in the grey subtrees by construction.
+So any edge that crosses $v_3v_0$ must have an endpoint in the interior of the convex hull of $P$ or connect directly to $v_1$ or $v_2$.
+The latter however cannot happen: The only points connecting with blue edges to $v_1$ or $v_2$ are direct neighbors of these vertices, which reside in the large-angled wedge $v_1v_2v_3$ or $v_0v_1v_2$, respectively.
+(Here, the \emph{large-angled} wedge $v_1v_2v_3$ is the wedge spanned by the a ray from $v_2$ to $v_1$ and a ray from $v_2$ to $v_3$ so that the wedge has an opening angle larger than~$\pi$.
+The large-angled wedge $v_0v_1v_2$ is defined analogously.)
 Hence, if $v_0v_3$ is crossed by some blue edge, there must be a nonempty set $X\subset S\setminus P$ that resides in the interior of the convex hull of $P$.
 In the cases depicted in \fig{fig:combinedRB1}~(a) and~(d), $X$ lies in the triangle $\Delta$ spanned by $v_3$, $v_0$, and the intersection of $v_3v_1$ and $v_2v_0$.
 In the cases depicted in \fig{fig:combinedRB1nonconv}, the $X$ lies in the triangle $\Delta$ spanned by $v_3$, $v_0$, and the vertex of $P$ in the interior of the convex hull of $P$.
-Further, removing the edge $v_0v_3$ from $B$ splits $B$ into two connected components that are both plane trees, where $v_3$ is in one and $v_0$ is in the other component.
+Further, removing the edge $v_0v_3$ from $B$ splits $B$ into two connected components that are each plane trees, where $v_3$ is in one and $v_0$ is in the other component.
 Now consider the convex hull of $X \cup \{v_0, v_3\}$, and the path along the boundary of that convex hull between $v_0$ and $v_3$ that contains at least one vertex of $X$.
 This path contains exactly one edge $e$ that connects the two components of $B$.
 Due to the construction of $B$ and $R$, $e$ can neither be part of $R$ (as the two endpoints of $e$ must reside in two different subtrees of $v_0,v_1$ or $v_2$) nor cross any edge of $B$ (as the only possibly intersected segment of the convex hull boundary of $X$ was $v_0v_3$).
 Further, the length of $e$ must be less than $3\BE(\MST(P))$, as $e$ lies inside the triangle $\Delta$, and as all sides of $\Delta$ are bounded from above by $3\BE(\MST(P))$.
-Hence, as $v_3v_0$ was the only edge that could be crossed by others, the replacement of $v_3v_0$ by $e$ in $B$ results in two disjoint plane spanning trees $R$ and $B$ with maximum edge length less than $3\BE(\MST(P))$.
+Hence, as $v_3v_0$ was the only edge that could be crossed by others, the replacement of $v_3v_0$ by $e$ in $B$ results in two edge-disjoint plane spanning trees $R$ and $B$ with maximum edge length less than $3\BE(\MST(P))$.